panda-re/panda/panda/plugins/syscalls_logger/README.md

 * `dwarf_json`: string, path to JSON file with the kernels DWARF info.
 Enables richer logging if present, as described above.
 Optional.
 * `verbose`: bool, defaults to false.
 Enables verbose logging if set.
+* `target`: string, name of a process to log syscalls for.
+If unset, syscalls for all processes are logged.

 Dependencies
 ------------